rax-maas/blueflood-statsd-backend/README.md

 section similar to the way you would have one for graphite or the console if you were using those backends.

 Here are the values that are currently honored:

-    tenantId:         [required] This tenantId will be used to publish metrics to Blueflood.
+* `tenantId`: (required) This tenantId will be used to publish metrics to Blueflood.
-    endpoint:         [required] The location of the API. e.g.: 'http://metrics.example.com:8080'
+* `endpoint`: (required) The location of the API. e.g.: 'http://metrics.example.com:8080'

 Example configuration: